Leo (Hector) Campos Aldunez

 Leo was born January 2, 1955 in Santiago, Chile to Julia and Hector.
 As a young man he studied communications and television production and was passionate about social justice and politics.
 Like many Chileans, Leo ultimately had to flee the Pinochet military dictatorship in Chile and arrived in Manitoba in 1979.

 After settling in Canada, Leo met and married Gail Silvius and they happily raised their two children.
 After living and working in Manitoba and Quebec, the family moved to Edmonton in 1985.
 Leo had a very diverse and dynamic career in Canada.
-He worked for Canada World Youth, the Mennonite Centre for Newcomers, was self-employed and volunteered for many organizations and political campaigns he strongly supported.
+He worked for Canada World Youth, the Edmonton Immigration Services Association, was self-employed and volunteered for many organizations and political campaigns he strongly supported.

 A renewed love and joy entered Leo’s life when he met Carmen Gonzalez Miranda.
 They were married in 2018, and shared much love and laughter together and with their many friends and family.
 They enjoyed travelling to Maryland, D.C. to spend time with Diana and Cyrus and the welcoming extended family, and recently travelled to New York City for a memorable adventure.